anchore/enterprise-client-go/pkg/enterprise/docs/UserManagementApi.md

 > DeleteAccount(ctx, accountName).Execute()

 Delete the specified account, only allowed if the account is in the disabled state.
-All users will be deleted along with the account and all resources will be garbage collected
+All users will be deleted along with the account and all resources will be garbage collected.
+The deleted account name will not be available for reuse immediately until all resources are garbage collected async.

 ### Example